kabutor/RecoverOfflineCertificate/scriptshelp.md

 You also depends on some tools, those are on each of the steps

 You have to end having three folders, called *"My" "Protect"* and *"Crypto"*.
-You then manually have to create two more enmpty folders *DER* and *PVK*
+You then manually have to create two more empty folders named *DER* and *PVK*

 Copy **My** directory located in:
 %appdata%/Microsoft/SystemCertificates/My/Certificates/47548351737BE8BE60E20450C6A54569C1761C71